snehilsanyal/VConvIITG/README.md

 **Ghost Mode:**

-You can hold the 'G' key in the keyboard to enter ghost mode if you want to avoid some people (just kidding, if you want to silently surpass everyone)
+You can hold the 'G' key in the keyboard to enter ghost mode if you want to avoid some people (just kidding, if you want to silently surpass everyone).

 **Spawning:**